-- (1) Each municipality and/or Borough which has voted to become part of the District shall, by its Board of Selectmen, appoint a representative(s), based on population, to serve on the District Board of Health and may appoint an alternate to serve in the absence of said representative(s). - (2) The term of office shall be three years.
+- (b) Membership and Terms: - (1) Each municipality and/or Borough which has voted to become part of the District shall, by its Board of Selectmen, appoint a representative(s), based on population, to serve on the District Board of Health and may appoint an alternate to serve in the absence of said representative(s). - (2) The term of office shall be three years.